CaitlinCarbone/HowToCode/README.md

 # HowToCode
-146 final project to create a html/css website on teaching people how to code.
+Our CS 146 final project to create a website using HTML, CSS and JavaScript to teach people how to code.